kristopolous/DRR/indycast.net/about.md

     $ mplayer http://indycast.net/rdio/at/monday_2am/2hr

 #### Should be usable by novices
-If Alice doesn't really know how to use computers that well, there should be a web front end (at http://indycast.net) that explains what this is and has a simple and attractive user-interface that she can operate on the device of her choosing.
+If Alice doesn't really know how to use computers that well, there should be a [web front end](http://indycast.net) that explains what this is and has a simple and attractive user-interface that she can operate on the device of her choosing.